Description of the Twenty

 13. Dipping into the Glaze and, Blowing on the Glaze

-"All the different kinds of round ware and vases, including the pieces decorated in blue, as well as the copies of Kuan, Ko, and Ju porcelain, must have the glaze applied before they are fired.
+"All types of round wares and vases, including pieces decorated in underglaze blue as well as copies of Guan, Ge, and Jun porcelain, must have their glaze applied before firing.

-These are the two distinct methods of glazing: by immersion and insufflation."
+These are the two distinct methods of glazing: dipping, and blowing liquid glaze onto the surface as a fine spray (immersion and insufflation)."